A naive p-adic height on the Jacobians of curves of genus 2: Comparison with Bianchi's quadratic height

-\begin{proof} Suppose $S(P)$ is finite.
-Then $p^n P \in \supp(\Theta)$ for infinitely many $n$.
-Recall that $J_1(\Q_p)$ has trivial torsion, so $P$ is not a torsion point.
-Hence $p^n P \neq p^m P$ for any $n \neq m$.
-This shows that $J(\Q) \cap \supp(\Theta)$ has infinitely many elements.
-However, by definition of $\Theta$, this is precisely the set of rational points of $J$ contained in the image of $C$ under the Abel-Jacobi map with respect to $\infty$, which is in bijection with $C(\Q)$.
+\begin{proof} Suppose $p^n P \in \supp(\Theta)$ for infinitely many $n$.
+By definition of $\Theta$, $J(\Q) \cap \supp(\Theta)$ is precisely the set of rational points of $J$ contained in the image of $C$ under the Abel--Jacobi map with respect to $\infty$, which is in bijection with $C(\Q)$.
 But $C(\Q)$ is a finite set by Faltings's theorem (\cite{Faltings1}, \cite{Faltings2}).
-We conclude that $S(P)$ is infinite. \end{proof}
+It follows that for some $m \neq n$, we have $p^n P = p^m P$.
+Hence $P$ is a torsion point, but this is not possible because $J_1(\Q_p)$ has trivial torsion. \end{proof}